About the bill

 H.R.
 1624 requires the Federal Deposit Insurance Corporation (FDIC), the Board of Governors of the Federal Reserve System (Fed), and the Office of the Comptroller of the Currency (OCC) to treat certain investment grade municipal securities as level 2B High Quality Liquid Assets (HQLA), in order to allow these securities to be counted towards certain institution’s liquidity coverage ratio (LCR).

 Liquidity is a term that can apply to assets, markets, or firms.
-An asset is liquid if it is easily bought and sold (i.e., converted into cash ...
+An asset is liquid if it is easily bought and sold (i.e., converted into cash).
+Markets are generally considered to be liquid if there are many ready buyers and sellers.
+Banks hold liquid assets to reliably meet cash flow needs, which may be variable and unpredictable.
+When banks hold more liquid assets, they hold fewer ...

 Sponsor and status